 Chris Hyatte died on June 5th, 2020.

 This time it was for real.
 Maybe.
-He’d died maybe a hundred Internet deaths by then already, disappearing for months or years, then popping up on websites like Scoops, ScoopThis, 411Mania, and Inside Pulse, bringing a deluge of readers and picking entertaining Internet fights with other “celebrity” wrestling writers.
+He’d died perhaps a hundred Internet deaths by then already, disappearing for months or years, then popping up on websites like Scoops, ScoopThis, 411Mania, and Inside Pulse, bringing a deluge of readers and picking entertaining Internet fights with other “celebrity” wrestling writers.
 Hyatte was something of a lightning rod for readers and colleagues alike.

 Chris Hyatte – You either loved him or hated him.